alvaroyurrita/vscode-crestron-splus/UML/AutoCompleRules.md

 ## When in the Global Area
 (not inside a function, or an event driver) and:
 * The cursor is at the beginning of a line
+    * All Declarations
-    * Input Keyword
+    * InputType Keyword
         * Digital_Input
         * Analog_Input
         * String_Input
         * Buffer_Input
-    * Output Keyword
+    * OutputType Keyword
         * Digital_Output
         * Analog_Output
         * String_Output
         * Buffer_Output
-    * Parameter Keywords
+    * ParameterType Keywords
         * Integer_Parameter
         * Signed_integer_Parameter
         * Long_integer_Parameter